United States Coast Guard Auxiliary - Department Of Homeland Security

 Links that leave this website will open in a new window.
 Just close that window to return here.
 You may need to enable pop ups for the links to work.

-A Maine Boater Education Course Certificate will be required to operate motor boats on Maine's lakes and rivers starting 1 January 2024.
+A Maine Boater Education Course Certificate is now required to operate motor boats on all waters that come under Maine's jurisdiction including coastal waters.
 This requirement will apply to person born on or after 1 January 1999.
-Maine currently does not require a Boating Safety Certificate to boat on Maine lakes, rivers and coastal waters.
-Image of word updatedFor more information please click this link

-Quick Links To What's On This Page:
+Quick Links To The Rest Of What's On This Page:

 America's Waterway Watch Program